LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.11.1
+*Released*: 8 March 2021
+* Hide 'Derivation Data Scope' column within Designer Summary View.
+Will be updated when aliquot functionality is no longer an experimental feature

 ### version 2.11.0
 *Released*: 6 March 2021
 * Package Updates